Glossary

 Dataset owners can optionally create a 1% sample on all tables of their dataset.
 With this sample created, access to the sample can be controlled separately from the full dataset, and researchers can take advantage of faster computations on the data subset.
 When datasets are sampled on a common variable, a deterministic sample is generated such that all tables contain a sample from the same subset.

 A study represent a group of collaborators working on a common research initiative.
-Studies can interact with multiple datasets and create many projects as they explore their investigation.
+Studies can interact with multiple datasets and create many workflows as they explore their investigation.
 Certain requirements can also be fulfilled on behalf of a study.

 Tables represent the fundamental "data" component on Redivis.
 They are made up of rows (a.k.a. records, observations) and variables (a.k.a. columns, indicators).
-Datasets can contain any number of tables, and these tables can then be queried, analyzed, and merged in Redivis projects — where derivative tables are then created as the output of a transform.
+Datasets can contain any number of tables, and these tables can then be queried, analyzed, and merged in workflows — where derivative tables are then created as the output of a transform.

 Tags can be assigned to datasets to aid in their discoverability and categorization.

-A transform exists as a node within a project.
+A transform exists as a node within a workflow.
 It takes any number of tables as input and executes a series of steps to merge, filter, analyze, and collapse these inputs into one output table.
 Transforms are built on SQL and researchers can develop transforms using a graphical interface or by inputting SQL code directly.

 Variables represent the concept being measured by a particular column in a table.
 Variables can contain various metadata to help researchers better understand them, display univariate summary statistics aligned with the variable's type, and are referenced by transforms when manipulating data.

 All datasets on Redivis efficiently store their tables' data through an immutable version history.
 Each version of a dataset stores different documentation, metadata, and tables, allowing datasets to evolve over time without compromising reproducibility.
-Any reference to a dataset's tables in a project (or through the API) will be tied to a specific version.
+Any reference to a dataset's tables in a workflow (or through the API) will be tied to a specific version.

 Last updated